SnickerdoodleLabs/protocol/documentation/social-accounts/discord.md

 ```

 # Discord Service
-Discord public api is served through the SocialAccountService.
+Discord public api is served through the SocialMediaService.